Educatius Group’s USA F-1 Inbound High School Program Listed by CSIET for 5th year in a Row

 Bishop Rosecrans High School

-The high school sits on a two acre campus across the street from the city of Zanesville’s Pioneer Park.
-Their outstanding facilities include a gymnasium, swimming pool and outdoor athletic fields.
+The two acre campus is across the street from the city of Zanesville’s Pioneer Park.
+Their outstanding facilities include a gymnasium, swimming pool, and outdoor athletic fields.

 SPORTS AND ARTS

 Due to state regulations, F-1 students are not allowed to play sports at the school.